apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 Feature Backlog of MVP to Release Readiness
 -------------------------------------------

-As noted above the current version of the RemoteExecutor is a MVP (Minimum Viable Product).
+As noted above the current version of the EdgeExecutor is a MVP (Minimum Viable Product).
 It can be used but must be taken with care if you want to use it productively.
 Just the bare minimum functions are provided currently and missing features will be added over time.

 The target implementation is sketched in
-`AIP-69 (Airflow Improvement Proposal for Remote Executor) <https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-69+Remote+Executor>`_ and this AIP will be completed when open features are implemented and it has production grade stability.
+`AIP-69 (Airflow Improvement Proposal for Edge Executor) <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=301795932>`_ and this AIP will be completed when open features are implemented and it has production grade stability.

 The following features are known missing and will be implemented in increments:

 - API token per worker: Today there is a global API token available only
-- Remote Worker Plugin
+- Edge Worker Plugin

   - Overview about queues / jobs per queue
-  - Allow starting Remote Worker REST API separate to webserver
+  - Allow starting Edge Worker REST API separate to webserver
   - Administrative maintenance / temporary disable jobs on worker

-- Remote Worker CLI
+- Edge Worker CLI

   - Use WebSockets instead of HTTP calls for communication
-  - Handle SIG-INT/CTRL+C and gracefully terminate and complete job (``remote worker stop`` is working though)
+  - Handle SIG-INT/CTRL+C and gracefully terminate and complete job (``airflow edge stop`` is working though)
   - Send logs also to TaskFileHandler if external logging services are used
-  - Integration into telemetry to send metrics from remote
+  - Integration into telemetry to send metrics from remote site
-  - Allow ``remote worker stop`` to wait until completed to terminated
+  - Allow ``airflow edge stop`` to wait until completed to terminated
   - Publish system metrics with heartbeats (CPU, Disk space, RAM, Load)
   - Be more liberal e.g. on patch version.
 MVP requires exact version match

 - Tests

   - Integration tests in Github
-  - Test/Support on Windows for Remote Worker
+  - Test/Support on Windows for Edge Worker

 - Scaling test - Check and define boundaries of workers/jobs
 - Airflow 3 / AIP-72 Migration